Kestra Socks

 Are there tutorials or extra support?

 Absolutely!
 The pattern includes links to step-by-step video tutorials for every key technique used.
-Whether you’re new to socks or colorwork—or just like a visual guide—you’ll never feel stuck!
+Whether you’re new to socks or colorwork—or just like a visual guide—you’ll have support at every step.
 All eight videos are also available in a playlist.

 The Knitty-Gritty